| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 harvested across the state.
 Six have been posted as of early this morning,

+with four locations showing Duster leading the variety pack.
 Other OSU offspring, as developed by Dr. Brett Carver, are also showing strength as Endurance, Centerfield and Garrison have also been at the top of the lists in various locations.
 You can click on the LINK below for the OSU Wheat website- where there are links for each of the six locations to date- Frederick, Olustee, Apache, Elk City, Homestead and Kingfisher. | |

-Second District Congessman Dan Boren Won't Run in 2012 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ U.S.
+| Second District Congessman Dan Boren Won't Run in 2012 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~U.S.

 Representative Dan Boren, who is Oklahoma's lone Democratic congressman,